h7b/h7b-obsidian-public/docs/unsorted/trustingsocial-da-test.md

 )
 ```

-## Q2
+## Q2 Business case

 ### 2a

 Q: allocation of marketing budget based on customer segmentation

+A: You can evaluate and execute the code [in this notebook](https://deepnote.com/workspace/huy-f7e5bafc-3b5f-4e8e-86f0-50e9b599d9b9/project/h7b-public-49f4688a-615a-493c-b3e7-a9e18cd5b3d1/notebook/trusting-social-da-test-c2b7b224c64b46cca75238e7df810744).
+You can also read the written explanation in this [document](https://app.box.com/s/zsm695zi1k91unnmlh57ftbvddajkuxc).

 ### 2b

 Q: Do you have any comments or suggestions so that we can improve the website’s performance in order to maximize net profit?

-A:

-Based on the data of the performance of digital marketing channel and age range, here are some suggestions that I have thought to improve the website's performance:

-- Targeted Marketing:
-    - What we were doing in question 2a is also a part of this action item
-    - Analyze the data to determine the demographics of the audience that responds the best to our marketing channels.
-Then focus our efforts on these demographics and try to target them with personalized campaigns.
-- Improve User Experience:
-    - Conduct a customer survey to ensure that the site is intuitive, user-friendly, and visually appealing.
-This will help the company to understand the customer journey experience and reduce the bounce rate
-    - Optimize the website for mobile devices, with fast loading times and easy to navigate.
-- Measure and Track Results:
-    - Continuously do A/B test and track the performance of our marketing campaigns and website to determine what works and what doesn't
+A: blah blah, just some gibberish writing.

-## Q3
+## Q3 Python quizzes

 Q: Please find attached the file "messy.xlsx", use R, Python or your programming language of choice to do the following:
-- Clean the names of columns to lowercase separated by `_`, remove any empty column if necessary.
+- (a) Clean the names of columns to lowercase separated by `_`, remove any empty column if necessary.
-- Change the date column to the same format `YYYY-MM-DD`.
+- (b) Change the date column to the same format `YYYY-MM-DD`.
-- Change the name column to the title case (e.g: Jason Mraz).
+- (c) Change the name column to the title case (e.g: Jason Mraz).
-- Make a new “email” column with form: `{last_name}.{first_name}.{id}@yourcompany.com`
+- (d) Make a new “email” column with form: `{last_name}.{first_name}.{id}@yourcompany.com`
-- Change the phone number column to the format `84……`
+- (e) Change the phone number column to the format `84……`
-- Find any duplicated ID and remove those who join later.
+- (f) Find any duplicated ID and remove those who join later.
-- Filter those who join since 2019 and export to a csv file, delimited by `|`, file name `emp_{report_date}.csv` with `report_date = today`.
+- (g) Filter those who join since 2019 and export to a csv file, delimited by `|`, file name `emp_{report_date}.csv` with `report_date = today`.

-A:
+A: You can evaluate and execute the code [in this notebook](https://deepnote.com/workspace/huy-f7e5bafc-3b5f-4e8e-86f0-50e9b599d9b9/project/h7b-public-49f4688a-615a-493c-b3e7-a9e18cd5b3d1/notebook/trusting-social-da-test-c2b7b224c64b46cca75238e7df810744)